mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

   option of "North" and "South", which are equivalent to 1 and 2 respectively.
   Custom bank mappings can be created by setting the Bank Name option to `Use spectrum numbers`.
-By specifying a range or list of spectra to use a new custom bank can be created and subsequently named.
+When the option *Use Spectrum Numbers* is set a bank name must be specified in *Customise Bank Name*.

 Spectrum Numbers:
   This parameter is only required when Cropped Calibration is being